jasiskis/npm-dep-tree/README.md

 ### Design

-The service is designed around three components:
+The service is designed around the following components:

 - `GraphStore` -> which is responsible for storing the already fetched packages
 - `PackageRepository` -> a query mechanism on top of the `GraphStore`